Skip to main content

 Probate Process

 Probate is the legal procedure through which a deceased person’s assets are distributed and their estate is settled.
 In Iowa, probate proceedings generally occur in the county’s district court where the deceased person resided.
-The process can be complex, involving identifying and valuing assets, paying debts and taxes, and distributing remaining property to heirs or beneficiaries.
+The process can be complicated, involving identifying and valuing assets, paying debts and taxes, and distributing remaining property to heirs or beneficiaries.

 Iowa Inheritance Tax